xfire/growl/README.markdown

 `_libs` directory.

-if the `_libs` directory exists, it is added to the python module search path (`sys.path`). so python modules droped there, will be available in the code.
+if the `_libs` directory exists, it is added to the python module search path (`sys.path`), so python modules dropped there will be available in the code.

-all files in the `_hooks` directory, which ends with `.py`, are executed directly in the global scope of the growl.py file. thus a hook can freely shape growls code at will. growl love that! ;)
+all files in the `_hooks` directory, which ends with `.py`, are executed directly in the global scope of the growl.py file. thus a hook can freely shape growls code at will. growl loves that! ;)

 here are some examples of what can be done. but you sure can imagine other cool things.